 Students enrolled in AP courses shall be exempt from the payment of any fees (F.S.
 1007.27).
 Students enrolled in AP courses are required to take the AP exam.
-Any home school, virtual school or any student who chooses to take an AP exam without taking the course is responsible for the fee (\$100.00).
+If aAny home school, virtual school or any student who-chooses to take an AP exam without taking the course, he or she is responsible for the fee (\$100.00).